sangheestyle/bigdiff-code/README.md

 ## searcher
 Search things on github(remote) or git(local) by key
 * searchCommitsByKeyword
-* searchIssueByKeyword
+* searchIssuesByKeyword
 * searchSourceDiff

 # Development environment

 ## Style guide
-You might want to understand and follow the following style guide.
+You will want to understand and follow the style guides listed below.
 * Node: [node-style-guide](https://github.com/felixge/node-style-guide)
 * Javascript: [Google JavaScript Style Guide](https://google-styleguide.googlecode.com/svn/trunk/javascriptguide.xml)

 ## Testing
-We might want to do test for getting confident for our implementation.
+We will want to create tests in order to be assured that our implementation functions properly.
 * [mocha](http://mochajs.org/)